madeleinejohanson/Humpback/README.md

-## Grasshopper Components
+## Humpback Grasshopper Components
 The grasshopper components we have created for writing and reading GeoJSON include:
 ### Brep to Polygon
 Takes in Breps, and deconstructs to a curve.
 Records the height and base_height of the brep for later use in the Polygon to GeoJSON component.<br>
 ![Alt text](/assets/pictures/brepTpPolygon.jpeg)
 ### Polygon to GeoJSON
 Writes a polygon to a GeoJSON file, where keys can be defined.
-These keys will be picked up by MapBox and used to render the geometry in the website.
+These keys will be picked up by MapBox and used to render the geometry in the website.<br>
 ![Alt text](/assets/pictures/PolygonJSON.png)
 #### Polyline Curve (P)
 Polygon or list of polygons to convert to GeoJSON.